5. User Guide¶

 of {…}, then the RST/Markdown string will be formatted using the current locals dictionary as

-You can execute codes in the generator side with the special markup #f#
+You can execute codes in the generator side with the special markup #f#, this powerful feature

 permits to extend Pyterate with custom codes.